enricocid/VectorifyDaHome/PRIVACY-POLICY.md

 ## Children's Privacy

 The app does not address anyone under the age of 13.
-The developer do not knowingly collect personally identifiable information from children under 13.
+The developer does not knowingly collect personally identifiable information from children under 13.
-If you are a parent or guardian and you are aware that your child has provided us with personal information by [email](enrico.dortenzio@outlook.com), please contact the team so that it will be able to take necessary actions.
+If you are a parent or guardian and you are aware that your child has provided us with personal information by [email](mailto:enrico.dortenzio@outlook.com), please contact the team so that it will be able to take necessary actions.

 This software is intended for general use, and has no restrictions on utilization by children.